 How do we keep pure the proclamation of that Word which alone can give life?

 We are convinced that the primary battles we must fight as members of the church militant are doctrinal.
-And we believe that precisely because these battles are doctrinal they are extremely important to the life and existence of the church because the church lives and grows only from the Word of God.
+We believe that precisely because these battles are doctrinal they are extremely important to the life and existence of the church, because the church lives and grows only from the Word of God.
 Therefore, in all of our endeavors we give attention to the doctrine of the church as we hope and pray that we can act as a reliable compass to point people to that which is truly Lutheran and therefore truly evangelical and truly Christian.

 i.
 The Book of Concord, Theodore Tappert, ed., (Philadelphia: Fortress Press, 1959, p.
 315.